epicodus-classroom/dei-curriculum/dei-talks/2_recognizing_privilege.md

 ## Recognizing Privilege

 Why is the industry primarily white and male?
-There is no compelling evidence to show that white men have an innately better to code and work in the tech industry than other groups.

-In the United States, both whites and males have traditionally had more **privilege** than other underrepresented groups in the tech industry - and this trend continues to this day. **Privilege** is an unearned advantage that a group gives to some but not all people.
+There is no compelling evidence to show that white men have innately better ability to code and work in the tech industry than other groups.
+Instead, both whites and males have traditionally had more **privilege** than other underrepresented groups in the tech industry - and this trend continues to this day. **Privilege** is an unearned advantage that a group gives to some but not all people.
+Because of systemic racism, sexism, and other societal issues, underrepresented groups are not given these same privileges.

 Anyone can have privilege.
 For instance, take a look at the chart below, which illustrates different kinds of privilege.